Dre Campbell Farm

 As the caterpillars hatch, check tree branches for nests or mats and destroy them.
 Also, search for and manually remove their egg cases.

-Use a pruning shear to cut the branch holding the tent or mat so it falls to the ground.
-Once on the ground, destroy it or dispose of it in a bag.
+Use a pruning shear to cut the branch holding the tent or mat, so it falls to the ground.
+Once on the ground, destroy or dispose of it in a bag.

 You can also scrape off the eggs that the adult moths lay.
-Use a putty knife or something sturdy enough, and drop the egg cases in a bucket of soapy water to suffocate the eggs inside.
+Use a putty knife or something sturdy, and drop the egg cases into a bucket of soapy water to suffocate the eggs inside.

 8. Natural Predators

-Many natural predators prey on tent worms and can help control populations.
+Many natural predators prey on tent worms, helping control their populations.

-A lot of birds will snack on the caterpillars, especially when they leave the tent to feed.
-Attracting birds is also a good idea if the caterpillar nests are in tall trees.
+Many birds will snack on the caterpillars, especially when they leave the tent to feed.
+Attracting birds is also good if the caterpillar nests are in tall trees.

 Other natural enemies include ground beetles, ladybugs, and lacewings.